-- Trojan Horse Mechanism of Action ("MoA"): We use and modify TEMs, a subpopulation of tumor-associated myeloid cells, known to be involved in tumor growth and in the inhibition of immune system response, to allow the immune system to recognize the tumor and to deliver to the cancer site a chosen therapeutic. - Select Regulation of Transgene Expression: Our selected control of the chosen therapeutic gene expression is designed to avoid off-target and systemic toxicity. - Potential Long-Term Effect: Through the use of hematopoietic stem cells, our candidate is designed to be a "living therapy" that has the potential to break the cancer-induced immune tolerance and to establish a competent immune surveillance throughout the life of the patient. - Agnostic Response: In contrast to antigen-restricted chimeric antigen receptor T cells (CAR-T), our platform is not restricted to a pre-selected tumor antigen, nor any one tumor type.
+- Trojan Horse Mechanism of Action ("MoA"): We use and modify TEMs, a subpopulation of tumor-associated myeloid cells, known to be involved in tumor growth and in the inhibition of immune system response, to allow the immune system to recognize the tumor and to deliver to the cancer site a chosen therapeutic. - Select Regulation of Transgene Expression: Our selected control of the chosen therapeutic gene expression is designed to avoid off-target and systemic toxicity. - Potential Long-Term Effect: Through the use of stem cells, our candidate is designed to be a "living therapy" that has the potential to break the cancer-induced immune tolerance and to establish a competent immune surveillance throughout the life of the patient. - Agnostic Response: In contrast to antigen-restricted chimeric antigen receptor T cells (CAR-T), our platform is not restricted to a pre-selected tumor antigen, nor any one tumor type.
 As such, it may be applied to a broad number of solid tumors and cancer subtypes, thereby overcoming one of the central unresolved challenges of immune-oncology cancer therapies.

-Our lead product candidate, Temferon, was developed using our platform and carries an interferon-alpha (IFN- $\alpha$ ) payload.
-IFN- $\alpha$ is a well-known therapeutic that was previously administered intravenously for treatment of various cancers but is currently rarely used due to its systemic toxicity.
-The Temferon-modified TEMs express the transgene payload, IFN- $\alpha$ , in the tumor microenvironment resulting in the breakdown of tumor induced immune-tolerance.
-As a result, the immune system can recognize the tumor, respond, and inhibit tumor growth.
-Because Temferon delivers the IFN- $\alpha$ payload directly to the tumor, we believe it will demonstrate clinical activity without the side effect profile of systemic delivery of IFN- $\alpha$ .
-In preclinical cancer mouse models treated with Temferon, both direct (anti-angiogenic, pro-apoptotic) and indirect (immune response) effects were observed.
+Our lead product candidate, Temferon, was developed using our platform and carries an interferon-alpha (IFN- α) payload.
+IFN- α is a wellknown therapeutic that was previously administered intravenously for treatment of various cancers but is currently rarely used due to its systemic toxicity.
+The Temferon-modified TEMs express the transgene payload, IFN- α , in the tumor microenvironment resulting in the systematic breakdown of tumor induced immune-tolerance.
+As a result, the immune system subsequently recognizes the tumor, responds, and is able to inhibit tumor growth.
+Because Temferon delivers the IFN- α payload directly to the tumor, we believe it will demonstrate clinical activity without the side effect profile of systemic delivery of IFN- α .
+In preclinical models, local IFN- α release by Temferon triggered both a direct (anti-angiogenic, pro-apoptotic) and an indirect (immune response) anti-tumor effect.

-We are currently developing Temferon for the treatment of glioblastoma multiforme (GBM) in patients with GBM who have an unmethylated MGMT gene promoter (uMGMT-GBM).
-GBM is the most common malignant primary brain tumor accounting for more than half of all central nervous system (CNS) cancers, and unmethylated MGMT promoter status is identified in approximately 60% of GBM patients.
+We are currently developing Temferon for the treatment of glioblastoma multiforme (GBM).
+GBM is the most common malignant primary brain tumor accounting for more than half of all central nervous system (CNS) cancers.
 Patients suffering from GBM have limited, non-curative treatment options.
 Although these treatments may improve survival, the prognosis for GBM patients remains poor with a median overall survival (mOS) of approximately 13 to 15 months and only 5.5% of patients estimated to be alive five years after diagnosis.
 With no curative treatments available and such poor prognosis for patients, there remains a large, unmet medical need.
-We chose GBM among our first targets for clinical development after considering the medical need, the active role that TEMs have in GBM pathology, and the high number of newly diagnosed uMGMT-GBM patients potentially interested in participating in our study.
+We chose GBM among our first targets for clinical development after considering the medical need, the active role that TEMs have in GBM pathology, and the high number of newly diagnosed GBM patients potentially interested in participating in our study.
 As a result, we believe GBM offers a good profile for our initial proof of concept trial in humans.
-We are currently conducting a Phase 1/2a dose-escalation clinical trial with Temferon in newly diagnosed uMGMT-GBM patients in Italy.
-We anticipate completing patient enrollment and treatment by the second quarter of 2022.
-We intend to use the preliminary results of our Phase 1/2a clinical trial to support a Clinical Trial Application to conduct in Europe a multicenter Phase 2 trial in uMGMT-GBM, which we currently intend to conduct primarily in Italy.
-As of October 15th, 2021, we have administered Temferon to a total of 15 patients in clinical trials.
+We are currently conducting a two-part, Phase 1/2a clinical trial with Temferon in newly diagnosed GBM patients in Italy.
+We anticipate completing enrollment of Part A of our study by the first quarter of 2021 and treatment by the second quarter of 2021.
+We intend to use the preliminary results of our Phase 1/2a clinical trial to support our IND application to the US Food and Drug Administration (FDA) for approval to conduct a Phase 1/2b trial in GBM in the U.S. As of January 26, 2021, we have treated a total of 10 patients.
 The preliminary results to date show that Temferon was generally well tolerated with no dose limiting toxicities identified so far.